Tao-11-chen/AirSim_UE/README.md

 # AirSim_UE
-***Here is one of the simplest ways to get RGB images and depth maps from Unreal Engine using AirSim.(For ROS users please refer to branch ros)***
+***Here is one of the simplest ways to get RGB images and depth maps from Unreal Engine using AirSim.(For ROS users please refer to ros branch)***

 <img src="1.png" width="400" height="200">   <img src="2.jpg" width="400" height="200">
 <img src="3.jpg" width="400" height="200">   <img src="4.jpg" width="400" height="200">

-In this method, you can get most of the information including lidar and GroundTruth trajectory from rosbag and use CVMode to get high FPS(whatever you want) images and depth maps.
+In this method, you can get GroundTruth trajectory from python and use CVMode to get high FPS(whatever you want) images and depth maps.

 ## 1. Install Unreal Engine and compile AirSim for it
 Please refer to https://www.unrealengine.com/en-US/download and https://microsoft.github.io/AirSim/ to install them.